BEVBert: Multimodal Map Pre-training for Language-guided Navigation: Experiments

 \subsection{Ablation Study}

-We conduct ablation study on the R2R val unseen split, and results of essential metrics are highlighted in grey.
+We conduct extensive experiments to evaluate key design choices of BEVBert.
+Results are reported on the R2R val unseen split and the main metrics are highlighted.

-\textbf{1) Comparison of map variants.} We analyze different variants of maps in Tab.~\ref{tab:hybrid}.
-In row 1, we only use topological maps for action predictions.
-Though it achieves decent SR (65.52\%), the TL is exceptionally long, thus leading to low SPL (43.04\%), which may attributed to its less-accurate cross-modal grounding ability that makes the agent walk a long way.
-In contrast, metric maps are only used in row 2 and row 3.
-The TL decreases significantly, but the navigation performance is poor (\eg 61.54\% OSR and 52.15\% SR).
-This may be caused by that the agent stops too early and lacks the long-term planning capacity to correct mistakes.
-In row 4 and row 5, the navigation performance increases remarkably when applying the proposed hybrid topo-metric maps (\eg 74.88\% SR and 63.60\% SPL).
-It indicates that hybrid maps could combine the advantages of the above two maps and enable the agent to make long-term and short-term balanced decisions. \definecolor{Gray}{gray}{0.9}

-\textbf{2) Are depth sensors necessary?} We adopt in-domain pre-trained RedNet~\cite{jiang2018rednet} for depth estimation, and then investigate the dependence on depth sensors of BEVBert.
-As shown in Tab.~\ref{tab:hybrid} (row 2 vs. row 3, row 4 vs. row 5), the performance of BEVBert does not drop severely when applying estimated depths for metric mapping, which presents that our approach does not highly rely on accurate depth sensing.
-The main reason is that metric maps are constructed in feature space, where features are projected guided by rough grid depths (\eg $14\times14$).
-We believe BEVBert has the potential to be extended in large-scale training with synthetic environments~\cite{koh2021pathdreamer,koh2022simple}, where depth sensors are unavailable.

-\textbf{3) The effect of pre-training tasks.} In Tab.~\ref{tab:proxy}, we present the results of different proxy tasks in the pre-training stage.
-BEVBert, with the generic HMLM task, can achieve decent performance (\eg 73.52\% SR and 60.13\% SPL).
-However, it has the highest TL, thus leading to lower SPL compared to the other two variants.
-On the other hand, the TL decreases, and SPL increases significantly after applying the HSAP task, \eg, SPL from 60.13\% to 63.03\%.
-It indicates that action prediction tasks are beneficial to learn action-informed map representations for the downstream navigation goal.
-Furthermore, in row 3, the proposed MSI task increases the navigation performance successfully (\eg SR from 74.03\% to 74.88\% and SPL from 63.03\% to 63.60\%) and reduces the stop error (NE from 3.03\% to 2.81\%).
-The potential reason is that the agent learns to imagine over partially observed environments with MSI, which helps generalize unseen environments. \definecolor{Gray}{gray}{0.9}
+\nbf{1) Comparison of map variants} Tab.~\ref{tab:hybrid} presents the results of our model trained with different map variants.
+Row 1 only uses topo maps for action prediction.
+It achieves a decent 70.25 \texttt{SR}, but there is a clear gap ($\sim$ 4.5 \texttt{SR}) with hybrid maps (Row 5, Row 6), due to the lack of metric information for local spatial reasoning.
+Row 2 further fuses depth features~\cite{wijmansdd} into topo maps' node representations, but with no gain.
+This suggests that simple depth fusion cannot improve spatial reasoning ability.
+Row 3 and Row 4 only use metric maps, leading to higher \texttt{TL} but poorer navigation performance (\texttt{OSR} and \texttt{SR}), because the agent lacks long-term planning ability and makes some ineffective exploration.
+In Row 5 and Row 6, the navigation performance increases substantially when applying the proposed topo-metric maps.
+It indicates that the proposed hybrid map is a good trade-off between the above two maps, which enables long-term and short-term balanced decision-making.